-Given the uncertainty in the data and the use of a risk analysis to allow for some of this uncertainty, a further limitation is applied to the recruit per spawner index of each river.
-A maximum recruit per spawner value is applied to the abundance outputs derived from the risk assessment of three i.e. for every one spawner three recruits may be produced.
+Given the uncertainty in the data and the use of a risk analysis to allow for some of this uncertainty, a further precautionary limitation on forecast surplus is applied based on the recruit per spawner index of each river.
+A maximum of three recruits per spawner value is applied to the abundance outputs derived from the risk assessment i.e. for every one spawner three recruits may be produced.
 This is considered to reflect better the overall status of salmon stocks both nationally and internationally.

 An objective of the catch advice is to ensure that harvest fisheries only take place on river stocks meeting and exceeding CLs.
 The means to achieve this objective is to allow only harvest fisheries, which can specifically target single stocks, which are meeting their CLs.
 Where a fishery comprises of more than one stock, the risk analysis is based on the simultaneous attainment of CL for all contributing stocks.
-For the 2021 advice, Killary Harbour (Bundorragha and Erriff stocks), the Owenmore Estuary (Carrowmore Lake and Owenmore) and the Castlemaine Harbour area (Maine, Laune and Caragh river stocks) were considered as true mixed-stock fisheries.
+For the 2022 advice, Killary Harbour (Bundorragha and Erriff stocks), the Owenmore Estuary (Carrowmore Lake and Owenmore) and the Castlemaine Harbour area (Maine, Laune and Caragh river stocks) were considered as true mixed-stock fisheries.